ELXaber/chaos-persona/Project_Andrew/readme.txt

 # Project Andrew uses the CAIOS stack, but adds intrinsic motivation, agency for recursive self-improvement through ARL/agent_designer, and fills knowledge gaps with specialist-designed agents on CPOL oscillation if the conditions are met.
-Agents are saved to /agents, and plugins to /plugins, with CoT to /logs, so the recursive self-improvement never overwrites the immutable Asimov-based ethical reward system that uses IEEE dithering.
+Agents are saved to /agents, and plugins to /plugins, with CoT to /logs, so the recursive self-improvement never overwrites the immutable Asimov-based ethical reward system using IEEE dithering.
 The oscillating manifold can be used to create a topological moving target keychain for quantum secure mesh networks (developed on UDP).

 Traditional AI research (the "Top 30 Papers" era) suggests that coherence is a function of Scale: more parameters, more data, and larger attention windows.
 CAIOS vΩ (Project Andrew) refutes this by proving that coherence is actually a function of Symmetry and Structure.